-Travel, Live and Learn in the Philippines: NEXTGEN 2018 (Next Generation) Travel Fellowship Program
+Travel, Live and Learn in the Philippines: NEXTGEN (Next Generation)

-In 2017, the Bayanihan Foundation traveled with two young Filipino Americans, Marc Butiong and Camillo Geaga as part of the Bayanihan Foundation’s 2017 NEXTGEN Program.
-Marc and Camillo visited historic sites in the Philippines; learned more about their Filipino heritage; connected with the foundation’s sustainable projects; and encouraged them to give back to the community, locally and globally.
+Since 2015, the Bayanihan Foundation traveled with 12 young Filipino Americans and they visited historic sites in the Philippines; learned more about their Filipino heritage; connected with the foundation’s sustainable projects; and encouraged them to give back to the community, locally and globally.

 During the 10-day trip, participants were able to:

 - Visit historic sites related to precolonial Philippines; colonial sites under Spain and the US; Philippine revolution for independence; and to World War II;

 - Connect with community grassroots groups and connect with their local efforts for community sustainability;

 - Conduct sustainable projects including planting mangrove seedlings in Liloan, Cebu, as part of the thousands of mangrove seedlings already planted to combat climate change;

 - Donate sweat equity and help build long-term sustainable projects on the ground; and

 - Relax and enjoy the Philippine islands.